-This book is a must read- My co-worker recommended the book to put things in perspective.
-I was caught up in the rat race of corporate America and got lost on my path of life.
-This is a great map showing me what it takes and what I need to do to get back on track.
+This book provides a great roadmap showing me what it takes and what I need to do to get back on track.
 I took out my highlighter and i am now focused on the books main points.
-I already feel more empowered in the workplace.
-I want to pay it forward and pass this book on to someone i care about.
-5 Stars!

 • Becoming More Likable.
 When people are likable, others are drawn to them and likability is a skill that anyone can learn.
 Fletcher has developed five mantras that people can use to make themselves more likable: be authentic; if you are going to do it, give it 100 percent; be optimistic and energetic; use 360 degree awareness; and exceed expectations.

 • The Value of Giving Back to Others.
 Another trait associated with high performers is the desire to improve the community around them.
 Helping others offers personal benefits, as well as business benefits.
 In Fletcher’s experience, the best listen to their inner voice and find a need in the community that resonates with their personal beliefs.

 • Cultivating Leadership Skills.
 The best leaders understand that teams working together generate more impressive results than individuals working towards the same goals.